Formative assessment: In second/foreign language education

 As an ongoing assessment it focuses on the process, it helps teachers to check the current status of their students' language ability, that is, they can know what the students know and what the students do not know.
-It also gives chances to students to participate in modifying or planning the upcoming classes (Bachman & Palmer, 1996).
+It also gives chances to students to participate in modifying or planning the upcoming classes.
 Participation in their learning grows students' motivation to learn the target language.
 It also raises students' awareness on their target languages, which results in resetting their own goals.
 In consequence, it helps students to achieve their goals successfully as well as teachers be the facilitators to foster students' target language ability.

-In classroom, short quizzes, inflectional journals, or portfolios could be used as a formative assessment (Cohen, 1994).
+In classroom, short quizzes, inflectional journals, or portfolios could be used as a formative assessment.